-D. Salary on Promotion Within Leadership Classification
+C. Salary on Promotion Within Leadership Classification

-- Wherever feasible and practicable, salary on promotion Within Leadership Classification will be based on the market relative to internal and external comparisons. - 2.
-Department Heads have the authority to promote up to the Designated Control Point.
+- 1. Wherever feasible and practicable, salary on promotion Within Leadership Classification will be based on the market relative to internal and external comparisons. - Department Heads have the authority to promote up to the Designated Control Point.
 Salary offers above the Designated Control Point require HR and CEO approval.
 However, if the incumbent is already above the Designated Control Point, the Department Head may grant a maximum of 10% without HR or CEO approval.
 Increases shall not exceed the top of the range. - 3.
-Department Heads may request and the HR Director and CEO may approve a one time, lump sum, non base-building hiring incentive payment in accordance with the hiring and promotional incentive policy. - Salary offers will be based on total cash compensation and will reflect sound business decisions and be adequate to attract the talent required to provide quality service to the community, without being excessive. - 6.
-All salary offers will take into consideration: - a.
-Special departmental needs - b.
-Economic factors (i.e. unemployment rate, labor market) - c.
-The skills and experience of the candidate - d.
-Internal equity (Countywide salary relationships) - e.
-Budgetary constraints f.
-Difficulty recruiting/hard to fill
+Department Heads may request and the HR Director and CEO may approve a one time, lump sum, non base-building hiring incentive payment in accordance with the hiring and promotional incentive policy. - 4.
+Salary offers will be based on total cash compensation and will reflect sound business decisions and be adequate to attract the talent required to provide quality service to the community, without being excessive. - 5.
+All salary offers will take into consideration:

+Special departmental needs Economic factors (i.e. unemployment rate, labor market) The skills and experience of the candidate Internal equity (Countywide salary relationships) Budgetary constraints Difficulty recruiting/hard to fill